cloudwebteam/cloud_db/Readme.md

 CRUD operations
 ----------
 All CRUD operations have been made as intuitive as possible.
 All possible uses are listed succintly below.
-Check out the [examples](#examples) section for more specifics.
+Check out the [example](#full-example) section for more specifics.

 **Note:** The callback has been left out for clarity, but **all accept a callback function as the last argument**